How to Stop a Dog from Begging

 Author: Alina A.

 Alina Andreeva is a professional writer, editor, and pet-lover.
 She has published over 30 articles on how to care for pets properly.
 Alina has been writing articles for 3 years, so she has considerable experience in this niche.
 Her natural curiosity helps her to expand her knowledge and learn new pet care life hacks, which will make your life much easier.View all 31 articles Learn about our editorial process

 Often, dog owners complain that their pets are inclined to beg when they have a meal, causing them some inconvenience.
 Many find it difficult to wean a dog from such a habit and are unaware that they sometimes exacerbate the problem.
 Getting rid of your bad habits becomes a difficult but necessary part of stopping a pet from begging.
 Nevertheless, if you can devote several weeks of your time to not allow this behavior in your pet, the problem is usually solvable.

 Understand the principles of dog behavior

 Some dogs may just sit and look at you, while others may whine until they get what they want.
-If a dog does not get what it wants, it may even start barking at you, pushing you with its paws, or climb on a sofa or chair to be closer to you.
+If a dog does not understand what it wants, it may start barking at you, pushing you with its paws, or climb on a sofa or chair to be closer to you.

 Do not treat your dog while you are having a meal

-Most people periodically tend to cave under the pressure of a dog and treat the pet with food from the table which leads to the consolidation of unwanted behavior.
+Most people periodically tend to cave under the pressure of a dog and treat the pet with food from the table, which leads to the consolidation of unwanted behavior.

 Refusing to show any attention to the dog at the table is critical to preventing begging and getting rid of an existing problem.
 No matter how loud the dog barks and whines, or looks pityingly at you when you eat at the table, do not give it treats.